cswclui/katacoda-scenarios-1/msdb-004/step03.md

 In this lesson we're going to take another approach.
 Instead of adding new data to both the `write` and `read` data sources in sequence with in the scope of a single function, we're going to implement an event driven design.

 Part of this design implementation is to introduce a new component in the form of a TypeScript class named, `Mediator`.
-The `Mediator` does the work of coordinating the works of adding new data to both the `write` and `read` data sources.
+The `Mediator` does the work of coordinating the work of adding new data to both the `write` and `read` data sources.
 The `Mediator` will add data to the `write` datasource directly.
-Then, the `Mediator` will publish a message to the message broker which is part of the this version of the `Order` microservice.
+Then, the `Mediator` will publish a message to the message broker.
+(The messsage broker is part of the this version of the `Order` microservice.)
 The message will have data that is associated with an event named, `OnNewOrder`.
 The `read` data source is subscribed to the message broker to receive `OnNewOrder` messages.

 ![Event Driven Architecture](msdb-004/assets/CQRS-basic-mediator.png)

-When the component managing the `read` data source receives an `OnNewOrder` message it adds the data in that message to the `read` data source.
+When the component managing the `read` data source receives an `OnNewOrder` message it adds the data in that message to its underlying instance of `MongoDB`.

 The benefit of taking an even-driven approach to adding data to the `read` data source is that the process is loosely coupled.
 The activities of the `read` data source are completely separate from all other activity.
 Also, the `read` activity is asynchronous.
 This means that new data will be added to the `read` data source independently, without blocking activity in the parent microservice.
 ## Steps